-Though the precise cause is not known, most experts agree that Alzheimer’s disease or other dementias likely develop as a result of multiple factors, such as advanced age, family history, cardiovascular disease, or a history of head trauma.
+Though the precise cause is not known, most experts agree that Alzheimer’s disease or other dementias is caused by damage to the brain cells.
+There are multiple factors that could increase a person’s risk of developing dementia, such as advanced age, family history, cardiovascular disease, or a history of head trauma.

 Contrary to popular belief, memory loss is not a natural part of aging.
 Occasionally forgetting a name or misplacing the car keys is normal.
 But significant memory problems that disrupt daily life, such as getting lost on the way home from a familiar grocery store or developing an inability to keep track of bills, may be early symptoms of dementia.

-According to Dr. Jane Potter from the University of Nebraska Medical Center, some early signs of dementia may include:
+According to Dr. Jane Potter from the University of Nebraska Medical Center, some early signs of dementia may include apathy, depression and difficulty remembering names and recent events.

 The Alzheimer’s Association has identified the following 10 signs of Alzheimer’s disease.